Herbert L. Satterlee

 Herbert Livingston Satterlee (October 31, 1863 – July 14, 1947) was an American lawyer, writer, and businessman who served as the Assistant Secretary of the Navy from 1908 to 1909.

 Early life

 Herbert Livingston Satterlee was born in New York City in 1863.
 He was the son of George Bowen Satterlee (1833–1903) and Sarah Brady Wilcox (b.
 1836).
 His siblings included Marion Satterlee and Richard T. Satterlee.

 Through his paternal grandmother, Mary LeRoy (née Livingston) Satterlee (1811–1886), he is a member of the Livingston family and a direct descendant of Robert Livingston, the 1st Lord of Livingston Manor.
-His uncle was Henry Yates Satterlee (1843–1908), the Episcopal Bishop of New York.
+His second cousin was Henry Yates Satterlee (1843–1908), the first Episcopal Bishop of Washington, D.C.

-Satterlee graduated with a B.S. from Columbia College in 1883, received his M.A. in 1884, as well was Columbia Law School with a Ph.D. and LL.B. law degree in 1885.
+Satterlee graduated with a B.S. from Columbia College in 1883, received his M.A. in 1884, and completed his studies at Columbia Law School with a Ph.D. and LL.B. law degree in 1885.

 Career

 Satterlee was admitted to the bar in New York in 1885, entering the office of Evarts, Choate and Beeman.
 During the Spanish–American War, he volunteered for duty in the Navy, serving as a lieutenant in the Navy Department in Washington, D.C.

 Before and after the war, Satterlee pursued a successful law practice, focused primarily on corporate law and commercial law.
 Together with George F. Canfield and Harlan Fiske Stone, he was a founding law partner of Satterlee, Canfield & Stone, a predecessor of the present-day firm Satterlee Stephens Burke & Burke LLP.

 In 1908, President Theodore Roosevelt nominated Satterlee as Assistant Secretary of the Navy.
 Satterlee held this office from December 3, 1908, to March 5, 1909.
 He served as President of The Union League Club from 1938 - 1939.

 Satterlee authored several books, including a 1939 biography of his father-in-law entitled J. Pierpont Morgan: An Intimate Portrait.